gabrieljdcoelho/study_lora/README.md

 - First lets use unsloth, high level of abstraction (not funny)

 ### 29082025
-- Donwload qwen 2.5-vl-4b quntized
+- Download qwen 2.5-vl-4b quantized

+### 30082025
+- Successfully performed inference with a base Qwen model to extract invoice numbers
+- No fine-tuning performed
+- Improved logging maturity